wess/zeno/README.md

 # Zeno

-Zeno is a Foreman clone built with Bun and TypeScript, designed to manage Procfile-based applications efficiently.
+Zeno is a Foreman style utility with plugin support with Bun and TypeScript.

 ## Features
 - Supports Procfile-like configuration using `manifest.yaml`